ferrous-systems/unsize-experiments/README.md

 Due to this rigidness of the current traits, it is also not uncommon to see types implement `Deref` instead of `Unsize` to get deref coercions instead of unsizing coercions which can happen in similar places as unsizing even if the type is semantically not a pointer (as was desired by `Deref`).

+    TODO: Examples of the `Deref` being used and it would be better suited for `Unsize`.

 This RFC attempts to make these rules more flexible by also allowing user implementations of the traits that define how the metadata is derived.

     TODO: Flesh this out, guide level explanation also needs more examples

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation